 Tips For A Long Life

 Try to avoid big brand supermarket pet food.
-It’s usually chalk full of additives and by-products that can lead to health problems down the road.
+It’s usually chock-full of additives and by-products that can lead to a health problem down the road.
 Look for grub with high-quality protein and rich in omega fatty acids.

-Explore mixing whole foods into his kibble such as lean proteins, eggs, veggies, and fruits.
-Consult a professional and do some research before you make any dietary adjustments.
+Explore mixing whole foods and natural supplements like CBD for dogs into his kibble, such as lean proteins, eggs, veggies, and fruits.
+Consult a professional and do some research before you make any dietary adjustments or choose any type of CBD for pets.

 Avoid Chemical Products